Julia Lohmann

-Julia Lohmann Hon RDI (born 1977, Germany) is a multidisciplinary designer, educator and researcher living and working in Helsinki, Finland.
-She is an Associate Professor of Contemporary Design at Aalto University.
+Julia Lohmann, HonRDI (born 1977) is a German multidisciplinary designer, educator and researcher living and working in Helsinki, Finland.
+As of 2025, she is an Associate Professor of Contemporary Design at Aalto University.

 Biography

-Born in Hildesheim, Germany, Julia Lohmann came to the United Kingdom in 1998 to study on the BA (Hons) Graphic Design course at the Surrey Institute of Art and Design, University College (now the University for the Creative Arts).
-She graduated in 2001 and won several prizes for her graphic design and product development work.
-She subsequently completed a two-year MA in Design Products at the Royal College of Art (RCA), London in 2004.
-In 2018, Lohmann completed her Ph.D. degree "The Department of Seaweed – Co-speculative Design in a Museum Residency", supervised collaboratively by the RCA and Victoria and Albert Museum London, and funded by the Arts and Humanities Research Council.
+Born in Hildesheim, Germany in 1977, Lohmann came to the United Kingdom in 1998 to study at the Surrey Institute of Art and Design, University College (now the University for the Creative Arts).
+She graduated in 2001 with BA (Hons) in Graphic Design and won several prizes for her graphic design and product development work.

+She subsequently completed a MA in Design Products at the Royal College of Art (2004) and a Ph.D. degree "The Department of Seaweed – Co-speculative Design in a Museum Residency", supervised collaboratively by the RCA and Victoria and Albert Museum, funded by the Arts and Humanities Research Council (2018).

-Upon graduation, Julia Lohmann set up her own design studio in London in 2004.
-Her work was selected for the ‘Design Mart’ exhibition at the Design Museum, London, by then director Alice Rawsthorn.
+Upon graduation, Lohmann set up a design studio in London in 2004.
+Her work was selected for the ‘Design Mart’ exhibition at the Design Museum, London, by then-director Alice Rawsthorn.
 Since then, Lohmann's work has been shown as part of the ‘Great Brits’ touring exhibition organised by the British Council and numerous exhibitions in galleries and museums in the UK and abroad, as well as The Culture Show (BBC, 2007), in books, international magazines and newspapers.

-As designer in residence at the Victoria and Albert Museum during her PhD in 2013, Julia Lohmann founded the 'Department of Seaweed', a trans-disciplinary Community of Practice exploring seaweed as a sustainable material for making.
+As designer in residence at the Victoria and Albert Museum during her PhD in 2013, Lohmann founded the 'Department of Seaweed', a trans-disciplinary Community of Practice exploring seaweed as a sustainable material for making.

-From 2011 to 2018, Julia Lohmann taught as Professor for Foundations in Artistic Practices (Design) at the University of Fine Arts Hamburg (HFBK).
-In 2018, she was appointed Professor of Practice in Contemporary Design at Aalto University, Espoo, Finland, where in 2023, she became a tenured associate professor of Contemporary Design.
-In 2024, Julia Lohmann was inducted into the faculty of the Royal Society of Arts as a Honorary Royal Designer for Industry in Regenerative Design.
+From 2011 to 2018, Lohmann taught as Professor for Foundations in Artistic Practices (Design) at the University of Fine Arts Hamburg.
+In 2018, she was appointed Professor of Practice in Contemporary Design at Aalto University in Espoo, Finland, where in 2023 she became a tenured associate professor of Contemporary Design.
+In 2024, Lohmann was inducted into the faculty of the Royal Society of Arts as an Honorary Royal Designer for Industry in Regenerative Design.